wmde/wikidata-wikibase-architecture/README.md

 ## Systems

-[Overview](./Introduction_and_Goals.md) provides a high level view of the whole Wikidata / Wikibase system landscape.
+The following diagram provides a high level view of the whole Wikidata / Wikibase system landscape.
+Its main goals and stakeholders are described in the following [Introduction and Goals](./Introduction_and_Goals.md) section.

 ![Overall Context](./diagrams/03-business-context.drawio.svg)